aguilasa/css-windify/packages/cli/README.md

-# Tailwindify CLI
+# CSSWindify CLI

 A command-line tool for converting CSS to Tailwind CSS classes.

 ## Overview

-Tailwindify CLI is a command-line interface that leverages the `tailwindify-core` package to convert traditional CSS files to Tailwind CSS classes.
+CSSWindify CLI is a command-line interface that leverages the `css-windify-core` package to convert traditional CSS files to Tailwind CSS classes.
 This tool is designed to help developers migrate existing projects to Tailwind CSS or learn how their CSS translates to Tailwind utility classes.

 ## Planned Features